 Horseback riding is available through the family owned and operated Ross Ranch.
 Rides can be arranged for folks of all skill levels.
 Enjoy trail rides through the inland coastal mountains of Elk or along spectacular Manchester Beach.
 For reservations and information, call (707)877-1834.
 Beach horseback riding is also available at Ricochet Ridge Ranch in Ft.
 Bragg.
 Call (707) 964-7669.
 Ft.
 Bragg is located 1 1/2 hours north on Highway 1.

 During the winter months steelhead fishing is popular on local rivers including the Gualala, Garcia, and Alder creek.
+All local river fishing is catch and release.
 In the summer cabazone, and ling cod are the tastiest (and ugliest) of the fish sought by folks fishing from the rocks.
 These fish plus salmon and shark (small) can be taken from charter boats that operate out of Bodega Bay, Pt.
 Arena and Ft.
 Bragg.
 For Pt.
 Arena charter information call the Arena Cove Harbor Master at (707)882-2583.
 Fishing licenses are available at local sporting goods stores; including Gualala Sport and Tackle in the Sundstrom Mall in downtown Gualala.
 Before you pick up your pole, make sure you pick up a copy of the current DFG regulations, free where licenses are sold.

 The kelp forests along our coast are abundant with marine life, and divers will find lots of protected coves excellent for observing fish and marine creatures.
 Salt Point Park, located 1/2 hour south, is a marine preserve, and a popular spot for beginning dive classes.
 Every year a few divers who are in poor physical condition, or who choose to enter a rough ocean, lose their lives.
 Dive smart.
-Abalone season is split in Northern California; abs may be taken during the months of April through June, and August through November.
-Abalone taking is restricted to noncommercial sports fishing without SCUBA gear.
-The rules are strictly enforced, to conserve this precious animal.
-A valid license, abalone stamp, a measuring iron and a complete knowledge of the rules and limits are necessary (California Fish & Game Dept).
+Due to decline in the abalone resource the Department of Fish & Game closed the 2018 abalone season.
+Check the DFG website for current rules, limits, dates, etc. regarding harvesting abalone.

 The Sea Ranch Golf Course is open the public seven days a week.
 The original nine holes was rated among the top five, nine hole courses in the nation.
 The new back nine should measure up to that standard as it matures.
 The course is rated 72.3 by the NCGA.
 Green fees vary for weekdays, weekends, and holidays, and are quite reasonable for a privately owned course.
 Clubs, push and electric golf carts may be rented.
 For information and reservations, call (707)785-2468.